Super Accurate Calorie Deficit Calculator

 Calories In

-Most people choose to eat less to increase the calorie deficit.
+Most people choose to eat less to increase their calorie deficit.
 However, this is a slippery slope!

 When you consistently under-eat, your metabolism slows down.
 And that makes it harder to lose weight.

-Instead, you need to create a calorie deficit while eating enough to feed your metabolism for sustainable weight loss.
+Instead, it’s better to create a calorie deficit while eating enough to feed your metabolism for sustainable weight loss.

 To do this, you need to understand how many calories you burn.